helix-editor/helix/book/src/editor.md

 Ignore files can be placed locally as `.ignore` or put in your home directory as `~/.ignore`.
 They support the usual ignore and negative ignore (unignore) rules used in `.gitignore` files.

-Additionally, you can use Helix-specific ignore files by creating a local `.helix/ignore` file in the current workspace or a global `ignore` file located in your Helix config directory:
+Additionally, you can use Silicon-specific ignore files by creating a local `.silicon/ignore` file in the current workspace or a global `ignore` file located in your Silicon config directory:
-- Linux and Mac: `~/.config/helix/ignore`
+- Linux and Mac: `~/.config/silicon/ignore`
-- Windows: `%AppData%\helix\ignore`
+- Windows: `%AppData%\silicon\ignore`

 Example: